Kouroo/loggy/README.md

 - Usable with backend and/or frontend stack
 - Quick installation for Laravel and Symfony (much more very soon)
 - Also usable for frontend project only
-- Secure with static token or Oauth
+- Secure with static token or dynamic bearer token
 - IP restriction to allow only your domains
 - Real-time alert